Showers for the elderly that follow universal design practices help older and frail adults to maintain their health and independence.

 - Active Forever features a huge selection of shower safety products that will benefit anyone who needs better accessibility.

-- If you're looking at a complete redesign, consider these showers for the elderly and other people with physical limitations from Perfect Bath Solutions and Premier Bathrooms.
+- If you're looking at a complete redesign, consider these showers for the elderly and other people with physical limitations from Perfect Bath Solutions.

 If you need to make bathroom modifications to your home or that of a loved one, start with this comprehensive worksheet provided by Home Connections.com to find a reputable contractor.